 The most famous hill town in these mountains is Dharamshala, which shot to fame when His Holiness the present Dalai Lama established Tibetan government-in-exile here.
-One of its suburbs, the upper Dharamshala (McLeod Ganj) became a paradise for foreign and Indian travelers who wanted to experience Tibetan culture, enjoy a melange of cuisines from Indian to Tibetan, Israeli to Italian, meet the Dalai Lama, learn meditation or yoga, and escape from the mundane city life.
+One of its suburbs, the upper Dharamshala (McLeod Ganj), became a paradise for foreign and Indian travelers.
+People who wanted to experience Tibetan culture, enjoy a melange of cuisines from Indian to Tibetan, Israeli to Italian, meet the Dalai Lama, learn meditation or yoga, and escape from the mundane city life.

-Even today, Dharamshala and its surrounding little villages, McLeod Ganj, Dharamkot, Naddi, and Palampur are full of foreign travelers and dignitaries concerning business with Tibetan government or tourists that come here for pleasure.
-However, like any other touristy place this one also gets a lot of tourist footfall, which has led to an increase in vehicular traffic and urbanization.
+Even today, Dharamshala and its surrounding villages, McLeod Ganj, Dharamkot, Naddi, and Palampur, are full of foreign travelers and dignitaries.
+They include folks concerning business with the Tibetan government or tourists that come here for pleasure.
+However, like any other touristy place, this one also gets a lot of tourist footfall, which has led to an increase in vehicular traffic and urbanization.

 Location & Weather

 October onwards it starts getting chilly and winter is at peak during December and early January with the city witnessing the good amount of snowfall in the upper reaches (McLeod Ganj, Naddi, and Bhagsu).
-Amongst Dharamshala’s suburbs, McLeod Ganj is most frequented by travelers.
+Amongst Dharamshala’s suburbs, McLeod Ganj is most p by travelers.
 The little town is nicknamed mini Lhasa or ‘Dhasa’ (mix of Dharamshala and Lhasa) by Tibetans.

 Best Season to visit Dharamshala & McLeod Ganj

 February remains chilly as well, but spring onsets during March and make the weather pleasant.
-In my personal experience traveling there during Oct-Nov gives you the best of both worlds.
-The hills are fresh green after the monsoon but the snow hasn’t set in yet.
+In my personal experience traveling there during October – November gives you the best of both worlds.
+The hills are fresh green after the monsoon, but the snow hasn’t set in yet.
 It is cold but not too chilly, just the perfect weather to trek around and explore the place.

 How to Reach Dharamshala & McLeod Ganj from Delhi

-I have written about Dharamshala’s connectivity to Delhi and rest of India in my previous article on monasteries in Dharamshala.
+I have written about Dharamshala’s connectivity to Delhi and the rest of India in my previous article on monasteries in Dharamshala.
 Here I will elaborate on the details.
-The city has developed a lot in the past few years and last year it was chosen as the second capital of Himachal Pradesh.
+The city has developed a lot in the past few years, and last year it was chosen as the second capital of Himachal Pradesh.

 Though these operators provide blanket and water during the journey.
-I would advise you to carry an extra cover for yourself especially if you are traveling during winters.
+I would advise you to carry an extra cover for yourself, especially if you are traveling during winter.
 Mostly, these journeys are safe even for solo women travelers.
 I have traveled on these buses many times with my female friends and alone too.

 Pathankot to Dharamshala drive duration is approximately 3 hours.
-Overnight train journey from Delhi is a comfortable option, there are multiple trains available from Delhi that halt at Pathankot.
+The overnight train journey from Delhi is a comfortable option; there are multiple trains available from Delhi that halt at Pathankot.
 Those fascinated by the narrow gauge trains (toy trains) can also take the toy train from Pathankot to Kangra.
 Six different toy trains run from Pathankot to Baijnath / Joginder Nagar that stop at Kangra.
 Cabs and buses regularly ply from Kangra to reach Dharamshala.

-There is a decent hotel in Nurpur, Jyoti Hotel & Restaurant, almost 30 minutes (13 km) away from Pathankot station which offers clean and comfortable garden seating area, restaurant and washrooms to travelers.
-The staff was good and they even cooked customized meals for small kids.
+There is a decent hotel in Nurpur, Jyoti Hotel & Restaurant.
+It is almost 30 minutes (13 km) away from Pathankot station.
+Jyoti Hotel offers a clean and comfortable garden seating area, restaurant, and washrooms to travelers.
+The staff was good, and they even cooked customized meals for small kids.
 It is a good place for families to freshen up and even stay for a night if necessary, their rooms are clean and affordable.

 You can easily hire a taxi from the airport to reach the main city.
-If you are traveling from cities other than Delhi then you can fly to Chandigarh (244 km away) and then take a taxi or bus from there.
+If you are traveling from cities other than Delhi, then you can fly to Chandigarh (244 km away) and then take a taxi or bus from there.
 Delhi to Amritsar is a comparatively reasonable flight route, Amritsar is 200 km away from Dharamshala and distance can be conveniently covered by a taxi or bus.
 Alternately, one could also fly into Jammu, which is around 230 km away.

 How to Get Around Dharamshala & McLeod Ganj

-Private and Public Buses touch almost all major destinations in and around Dharamshala.
+These buses touch almost all major destinations in and around Dharamshala.
 They are the most economical option to travel around and are easily available but more time-consuming.
-Besides waiting for the buses (almost half an hour) you lose time while they make multiple stops to drop off and pick up passengers.
-You can hop on a bus either at the Dharamshala bus stand or at any of the bus stops around.
+Besides waiting for the buses (almost half an hour), you lose time while they make multiple stops to drop off and pick up passengers.
+You can hop on a bus at the Dharamshala bus stand or any of the bus-stops around.
 Fares range between 10-30 INR.

-Auto-rickshaws are accessible for local sightseeing with fixed rates for a particular number of sights.
+These are accessible for local sightseeing with fixed rates for a particular number of sights.
 They follow tariffs fixed by their union which can be anything between 100 to 500 depending on the number of places you want to visit.

 You can find many taxis near McLeod Ganj market or down at Dharamshala.
-You may view and pre-book a sightseeing package at taxi union’s website Dharamshala taxi union.
+You may view and pre-book a sightseeing package at the taxi union’s website, Dharamshala taxi union.
 You can also get connected directly to some of these taxi drivers in Himachal Pradesh.
-These drivers can also come and pick you up from Manali / Shimla / Delhi / Chandigarh too, of course with a price of a pickup as well.
+These drivers can also come and pick you up from Manali / Shimla / Delhi / Chandigarh too, of course with a price of a pick-up as well.

-You should always carry your own water bottle and refill it as many times as you need water.
+You should always carry your water bottle and refill it as many times as you need water.
 It will not only keep you hydrated always, but you will also help in saving the Himalayas from plastic garbage.
 Remember, every tiny step counts and your step in this direction can help save the Himalayas too !! 🙂 🙂

 Food options at Dharamshala & McLeod Ganj

-Dharamshala’s food culture is an amalgamation of Himachali, Punjabi, Tibetan, Italian and Israeli cuisines.
+Dharamshala’s food culture is an amalgamation of Himachali, Punjabi, Tibetan, Italian, and Israeli cuisines.
 In lower reaches of the city, you will mostly find Indian and Tibetan food, while the higher you move (McLeod Ganj and Dharamkot) you will see more variety of Italian, Israeli, European, American and even Japanese food joints.

-This eatery is pretty famous amongst the local Tibetan population and a lot of them are likely to recommend this place for the taste of authentic Tibetan food.
-It offers a good view with a rooftop seating with decent service and tasty food.
-For starters you should try Gyuma, a local dish, especially to go along with some beer or fruit wine (if you order).
-They also offer a variety of Tibetan bread and teas which are a delight to sample.
+This eatery is pretty famous amongst the local Tibetan population, and a lot of them are likely to recommend this place for the taste of authentic Tibetan food.
+It offers a good view and a rooftop seating with decent service and tasty food.
+For starters, you should try Gyuma, a local dish, especially to go along with some beer or fruit wine (if you order).
+They also offer a variety of Tibetan bread and teas, which are a delight to sample.

 Himachali and Punjabi Food